 Obviously, it's easier to carry a thin plastic card than a wad of cash.
 Not to mention that Visa and Mastercard are accepted worldwide.

 You don't need to go to a foreign currency exchange center as often, too.
-If you prefer to pay cash for everything, it can be a hassle to keep track how much money is left in your wallet.
+If you prefer to pay cash for everything, it can be a hassle to keep track of how much money is left in your wallet.
 But that will be the least of your worries if you take your credit card with you during your travel.

 It can also be confusing to pay with cash in a currency you aren't familiar with, especially one that comes in so many denominations like the Vietnamese Dong.
 Imagine counting 200 up to 500,000 VND bills!
 It can take so much of your limited vacation time and lead to mistakes when paying or getting change.

 Why go through such hassles when you can just whip out your credit card and swipe it?
+There are dual currency credit cards you can apply for.

 4. Free Travel Insurance

-Credit cards for travel purposes typically come with a complimentary travel insurance coverage.
+Credit cards for travel purposes typically come with complimentary travel insurance coverage.
 Not only does it save you money on insurance, but it also protects you from emergencies on your trip.

 Some credit cards in the Philippines provide travel insurance coverage of PHP 5 million to PHP 20 million when you book your flight using the card.